JustGlowing/minisom/Readme.md

 - Video tutorial <a href="https://www.youtube.com/watch?v=0qtvb_Nx2tA">Self Organizing Maps: Introduction</a> by Art of Visualization
 - Video tutorial <a href="https://www.youtube.com/watch?v=O6nzwAc_hrQ">Self Organizing Maps Hyperparameter tuning</a> by SuperDataScience Machine Learning
-- <a href="http://docs.unigrafia.fi/publications/kohonen_teuvo/">MATLAB Implementations and Applications of the Self-Organizing Map</a> by Teuvo Kohonen (Inventor of SOM)
+- <a href="http://docs.unigrafia.fi/publications/kohonen_teuvo/">MATLAB Implementations and Applications of the Self-Organizing Map</a> by Teuvo Kohonen

 How to cite MiniSom
 ------------